 Because I’m IT guy in family usually I have to fix everything related to computers.
 And once I have to do something on notebook with Windows 10 Home.
 To be honest I hate working on notebook.
 They all have different keyboard and trackpads, so it is taking a lot of time to get used to.
 They are slow and have single small screen.
 So, I decided to be smart and to use my home computer to connect to that notebook via Remote Desktop.
 But then I found that Windows 10 Home edition does not have support for Remote Desktop.
 Huge disappointment.
 But I didn’t give up.
 After searching internet, I found nice solution.

-There is project https://github.com/stascorp/rdpwrap/blob/master/README.md that can
+There is project https://github.com/stascorp/rdpwrap/blob/master/README.md

 I would like to talk about another feature that by some reason was changed in Windows 10 for worst.
 This is Caps Lock indicator.

 Firstly, I would like to setup context here.
 You as user powered on your computer and waiting for login screen to type your password so you can do something on computer.
 So finally, login screen is here and you are typing your password.

 Let’s see how it looks in previous version of windows.
 First will be Windows 7 because it is installed on many computers.
 Here is how Login screen looks when Caps Lock is on:

 As you can see you can clearly see that there is yellow